betterscientificsoftware/bssw.io/Articles/Blog/SoftwareVariants.md

 We propose the following guidelines or development policies when introducing binary variants into a software.

 1. Strict extension-only: using compilation variants only for adding *additional* functionality - a variant *enhances* a package with extra functionality.
-    - rationale: the primary reason for this pattern is to disable dependencies for simplified development & deployment
+    - rationale: the primary reason for this pattern is to toggle dependencies on and off for simplified development & deployment

 2. Avoid exclusive compilation options:
     - variants that enable functionality at the cost of disabling another, e.g., `#ifdef FOUND_MPI ... #else ...`,